-As I have spoken about before, life is about balance.
-Doing the things that are right for you the majority of the time.
+Life is about balance - doing the things that are right for you the majority of the time.
 For me, food is not just to fuel my body for everyday things and for my workouts, but it is for pleasure too.
-At a basic level it is fuel and it shouldn’t be use solely for pleasure, but, I love food and I love cooking and I don’t want to feel guilty after eating anything.
+At a basic level it is fuel and it shouldn’t be used solely for pleasure, but, I love food and I love cooking and I don’t want to feel guilty after eating anything.

-If you continue to feel guilt after eating and it is a feeling you just can’t shift, then that is something you need to see a therapist/dietician about.
+If you continue to feel guilt after eating and it is a feeling you just can’t shift, then that is something you need to see a therapist about.
 Constantly labelling foods as good and bad and obsessing over them can be a sign that you do have a problem with food and that is not something that should be ignored.
 If choosing what you eat controls your every thought and move – then you need to speak to someone about this.

 There are diets that don’t allow avocado because of the “evil fats”, but eating an avocado is certainly not going to make me feel guilty.
-It is a great and healthy fat.
+It is an awesome healthy fat.
 My solution to this would be to do your reading!
 Don’t take other peoples word for it.
 Only you know what is right for you, what makes you feel good and what you should avoid.

 - Remind yourself that eating is about balance.
 Have you been eating lots of foods that make your body feel good and healthy for most of the week?
 Yes?
 Well, how is that slice of cake and coffee with a friend really going to change that?
-Don’t look at every single food choice and analyse it, instead, analyse the patterns over a few days and weeks.
+Don’t look at every single food choice and analyse it, instead, analyse the patterns over a few day, weeks and months.
 Not every food you eat has to be “perfect” or low fat/low in calories.

 - Stop judging yourself based on your food choices.
 What you eat does not define you as a person.

 - I enjoy and savour every single mouthful and I take my time eating it.
 If I shovel it all into my mouth, then I know that I am binge/emotional eating.
 Whereas if I take it slowly and enjoy it, I know that I am eating it because I want to enjoy eating something I like.

 - Learn from experience.
 If you know that being too hungry at 9pm will lead you to eating a lot of food that will make you feel guilty, then make sure that doesn’t happen by having a balanced meal.
 You need to work backwards and address the reasons that are making you feel guilty in the first place.

-If you eat some cake one week, you ARE NOT A BAD PERSON!
-When I was losing weight, I still had days where I would have some cake or order a takeaway and I still lost 98lbs.
+If you eat some cake one week, even a day, you ARE NOT A BAD PERSON!
+When I was losing weight, I still had days where I would have some cake or order a takeaway and I still lost 7st (100lbs).
 At the time, I did feel guilt, and it took away all the enjoyment from it.
 I still lost weight, as I was not eating it all the time, but I was not allowing myself to enjoy it.

 It is about making the choices that are right for YOU and ENJOYING them and forming habits.
 What is life if it is full of guilt?
 Life is for living and being happy after all.
 Form healthy habits and skip the guilt!